stuylinux/stuylinux.org/content/posts/meeting-posts/meeting3-supertuxkart.md

 - **Addons**: This is where addons (custom karts, tracks, and arenas) made *outside* of the game's included defaults can be downloaded and installed for a more customized player experience!

 ### Creating A Server
 From the "Online" option, you can easily create your own local server for everyone connected to the same network to join.
 You can customize the name, maximum number of players, an optional password, difficulty, game mode (normal, time trial, battle, soccer), and number of AI karts (if any, at all).
 However, you can't increase the maximum number of players to more than eight.
-This is an issue if you have more than eight players who want to join!
+This is an issue if you have more than eight players who want to join (which was the case in our meeting)!
 So, here is the workaround:

 You can start a *separate* process of SuperTuxKart that runs in the background with the following options:
 ```